 There has got to be a point to the content you are publishing.
 Companies obsessed with constantly uploading content are missing that point.
 Consider the tried, trusted and true adage; “quality over quality” when deciding what to post.
 Bombarding your subscribers or visitors with content for the sake of content is harmful.
 All content must have value.
 Too much filler cheapens any quality content you might have.

 Kelly points to NBC TV’s Instagram feed as an epitomic of the spreading quantity over the quality plague.
 A constant barrage of sleazy photos might increase views and followers, but this is a short-term gain and it is as superficial as the content attracting it.
 Though NBC TV might be gaining an audience that is attracted to cheap kicks, it is losing the respect and attention of another.

 An image worth a thousand words?

 When it comes to graphics and photos the same rules apply to written content.
 Carefully selected relevant images can help to draw in attention and can further a point, enhance meaning.
-However, too many photos, for the sake of filling space or adding color is not only useless, it may be harmful.
+However, too many photos, for the sake of filling space or adding color is not only useless, but it may also be harmful.
 Generic images do nothing to improve a website’s functionality.
 It may distract a user from their original purpose and send them away from your site.
-Similarly a poor quality image is distracting and unappealing.
-When selecting images ensure they are relevant, promote the sites goals and are of high quality.
+Similarly, a poor quality image is distracting and unappealing.
+When selecting images make sure they are relevant, promote the site’s goals and are of high quality.

 A good rule to follow is pairing images with content.
 Mashable lists several websites that have successfully used images to further their goals.
 Most notably is Zady, a web-based company specializing in ethically manufactured goods.
 Each available product is presented with an image and a backstory.
 The image works to initiate attention, and the backstory maintains it.
 Creating a more involved relationship between the viewer and the product and importantly the viewer and the company.